Evidence Level

 High-Dose Biotin in Progressive Multiple Sclerosis — Pilot Study

 Non-randomized, uncontrolled pilot study in 23 patients with progressive multiple sclerosis receiving 100-300 mg/day biotin (~10,000× RDA).
 Outcomes: clinical disability, ambulation, visual function.
-(Sedel et al. 2015, Mult Scler Relat Disord)
+(Mult Scler Relat Disord)

 23 progressive MS patients.
 Open-label.

 Initial pilot suggested clinical improvement in some patients.
 Note: this triggered the larger MD1003 (high-dose biotin) program.
-Subsequent Phase 3 RCTs (SPI2 trial, 2020) FAILED to show benefit on the primary endpoint, leading to discontinuation of the program.
-The early pilot data turned out NOT to translate to controlled trials.
-High-dose biotin can also cause CRITICAL lab interference with thyroid, troponin, and hormone immunoassays — not used clinically for MS.
+Subsequent Phase 3 clinical trials (SPI2 trial, 2020) failed to show benefit on the primary endpoint, leading to discontinuation of the program.
+The early pilot data turned out not to translate to controlled trials.
+High-dose biotin can also cause critical lab interference with thyroid, troponin, and hormone immunoassays — not used clinically for MS.

 6